FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/campaign-proposal-template.md

 * Rationale:

 <!---
   4. What is the action that signatories will carry out (e.g. upload one dataset)?
-Ideally this should be public in some way, so we can monitor compliance after pledges activate. --->
+Ideally this should be public in some way, so we can monitor compliance after pledges activate.
+If there's any further details you'll need to also specify them here (e.g., a list of boycotted/whitelisted journals). --->
 * Action:

 <!---